gefercan2/texts/README.md

-Repository of text files in csv or json format for use in datavisualizations you can check here:<br>
+Repository of text files in csv or json format for use in datavisualizations, usually the json are extracted from the csv so the later are the primary source you can check here:<br>
 https://github.com/metmuseum/openaccess<br>
 https://dahd.hcommons.org/open-data-collections/<br>